erikc5000/island-time/docs/basics/dates-and-times.md

 | [`ZonedDateTime`](../api/core/io.islandtime/-zoned-date-time/index.md) | A date and time of day in a particular time zone |
 | [`OffsetDateTime`](../api/core/io.islandtime/-offset-date-time/index.md) | A date and time of day with fixed UTC offset |

-An [`Instant`](../api/core/io.islandtime/-instant/index.md) is simply a number of seconds and nanoseconds that have elpased since the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time) (`1970-01-01T00:00Z`), ignoring leap seconds.
+An [`Instant`](../api/core/io.islandtime/-instant/index.md) is simply a number of seconds and nanoseconds that have elapsed since the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time) (`1970-01-01T00:00Z`), ignoring leap seconds.
 There's no concept of "date" without conversion to one of the other types.
 Practically speaking, this is the class you should use when you don't care about the local time and just want a [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) timestamp.

 ```kotlin
 data class DogDto(